mttwhlly/chime-toolkits/_components/buttons_and_forms.md

 order: 3
 ---

-<p class="lead-in">Buttons and forms are the building blocks of transactional interactions with your residents.</p>
+<p class="lead-in">Buttons and forms are the building blocks of transactional interactions with users.</p>

 # Buttons